joachifm/cl-webkit/README.md

   implementation that supports CFFI.
 - A recent checkout of [cl-cffi-gtk]

-To run the test-suite you also need a checkout of [lisp-unit] (the quicklisp version does not work).
+To run the test-suite you also need a checkout of [lisp-unit].

 [CFFI]: http://common-lisp.net/project/cffi
 [cl-cffi-gtk]: https://github.com/crategus/cl-cffi-gtk.git